 Hands down goes to my Motorola XPR 7550e — it is has high quality features — the HD1GPS doesn’t have all the stuff my Motorola XPR 7550e has, such as, but not limited to, voice enhancement against competing background noise, audio enhancement against competing background noise, transceiver calls to mobile phone or landlines, PTT warning beeps, MDC, and so on.

 Like I mentioned, the Motorola XPR 7550e is a commercial and professional transceiver — the operators demand these types of features; so, that’s the defense of the HD1GPS in this area of discussion.

 Customer Support: Motorola XPR 7550e and Ailunce HD1GPS

 Well, when I told Ailunce/Retevis that I was having a problem with my B-band DMR and analog RX, the next day, they created a firmware that addressed my problem; and, they asked me to try it out and give them feedback — hell, customer support doesn’t get any better than that.

 Motorola’s support wouldn’t give me a blink of an eye if I had that experience with my Motorola XPR 7550e.

 Once again, I DO NOT recommend the use of the HD1GPS for emergency comms operations: click here for my reasons.

 Of course, you can use the Ailunce HD1GPS as an emergency comms device if you are alone and away from other operators.

-I hope Ailunce will transitions to Super Heterodyne and using effective front-end filters — if they do that, I will consider the Ailunce HD1GPS as part of my emergency comms equipment.
+I hope Ailunce will transition to Super Heterodyne and using effective front-end filters — if they do that, I will consider the Ailunce HD1GPS as part of my emergency comms equipment.

 /s/ Alfonso Faustino (K6ASF)